RustLabs/rustlabs.github.io/content/docs/0.0.1/visibility-controlling-pub.md

 # Quiz

+{{<quizdown>}}

+---
+primaryColor: steelblue
+secondaryColor: '#e8e8e8'
+textColor: black
+shuffleQuestions: false
+shuffleAnswers: true
+locale: en
+---

 Test your understanding of the pub keyword.

-1. How can you make a call to the function inside module r? <br>
+# How can you make a call to the function inside module r?

 ```
 mod r {